Quick Answer

 Check duration only after this table is complete.
 A longer headline validity does not help if work scope or operating conditions are unclear.

 Build an entity sheet for each route with fields for category label, stated work permission, and operating conditions.
-If a field cannot be confirmed from a current official source, write "Add current route detail after verification."
+If a field cannot be confirmed from a current official source, mark it "Current route detail pending official verification."

 Keep secondary summaries provisional until you confirm the official route text directly.
 There is also a practical failure mode here: accessibility versions may not exactly duplicate printed formatting, so formatting-sensitive details should be rechecked against the official publication.